Modules for course N5AD | MBA/IM

 60 credits from:

-- ASB-4524: Int'l Marketing Project (60) (Semester 3) Students will work in teams on a brief provided by a member of staff.
+- ASB-4524: Int'l Marketing Project (60) (Semester 3) Core Students will work in teams on a brief provided by a member of staff.
 Students will be given a deadline to complete the team element of the project (this element involves the design and collection of primary data).
 The research will be written up individually in the form of a marketing report.
 There is no set syllabus as the tasks required will depend on the brief given.
 Students will have the opportunity to select a brief to work on from those available.
 No more than 4 students can work on the same brief.

-- ASB-4904: Applied Business Projects (60) (Semester 3) Students will choose four Applied Business Projects from the list below: • e-Business and Value Chain • Human Resource Management • Financial Services Mis-selling • Investment and Private Banking • Operations Management • Business Planning
+- ASB-4904: Applied Business Projects (60) (Semester 3) Core Students will choose four Applied Business Projects from the list below: • e-Business and Value Chain • Human Resource Management • Financial Services Mis-selling • Investment and Private Banking • Operations Management • Business Planning